-Last month I wrote an article titled 4 Simple steps to engage key stakeholders.
+In a recent article we addressed the 4 Simple steps to engage key stakeholders’.

 Effective stakeholder engagement is at the heart of executing strategy well and one of the most effective ways to engage a diverse group of stakeholders quickly is through Accelerator Workshops.